Compartmentalization of Steam

 Olivia Pierce Graham holds an MFA in Poetry from The New School.
 Her work has appeared in Botticelli Magazine, Button Eye Review, Ohm Journal, Sad Girls Club, and Silver Needle Press.
 Cherry Dress Chapbooks published her debut chapbook, Gloom of Excruciating Desires, in 2022.

 If you enjoy reading Midsummer Dream House online, you can buy us a coffee.
-We swear we won’t drink it all within two minutes of brewing.
+We swear won’t spend it on therapy and pizza.